rayyanmohdkhan/Creation-Terminal/README.md

 Here is a masterfully blended, comprehensive introduction for your **[Creation-Terminal](https://github.com/rayyanmohdkhan/Creation-Terminal)** repository.
 This version takes the history, deprecation notices, and exciting new customizability features from versions V0.0 through V0.2 and consolidates them into a professional, highly readable `README.md`.

 ---
+# The New Version Leaks
+The New Vesion Of Creation Terminal Is Currently Being Devloped On C++ And The New Project Codename- Command Prompt ++ /shourtfrom- cmd++ is being Changed To New Codename- Command Multiply /shourtfrom- C Multiply.
+---

 # 🚀 Creation-Terminal (V0.2 Pre-release)